Skip to content

 Lithography Printing

-When it comes to commercial printing needs, lithographic printing is the most used solution.
-And it’s great if you are creating a single design to print over and over without much customization.
+Lithographic printing is the most used solution for commercial printing needs.
+It’s great if you create a single design to print over and over without much customization.

-If you choose Litho, that means you’re committing to waiting and a portion of your budget before you even get your first box.
+If you choose Litho, you’re committing to waiting and spending a portion of your budget before you even get your first box.

-While other companies might tell you that Digital isn’t competitive when running large orders, what they aren’t telling you is with Digital you can run a variety of designs without needing to pay for, or wait for, new printing plates to be made.
+While other companies might tell you that Digital isn’t competitive when running large orders, what they aren’t telling you is that with Digital, you can run a variety of designs without needing to pay for or wait for new printing plates to be made.

-Digital has been growing in the industry, but only a few brands have actually started to take advantage of this huge opportunity.
+Digital has been growing in the industry, but only a few brands have actually started to take advantage of this enormous opportunity.

-Imagine creating regional messaging, designs for different stores, seasonal or product variation sizes - all without additional costs.
+Imagine creating regional messaging, designs for different stores, and seasonal or product variation sizes—all without additional costs.

 We were the first to invest in a high-speed, single-pass, direct-to-corrugate, 6-color digital press of its kind in North America.
-If you want to learn more, check out our page on Digital.
+To learn more, check out our page on Digital.

 Flexography Printing

-Flexographic printing will bring your cost of printing down, and tooling costs are typically lower.
-It has a fast turnaround time that can use both water and oil-based inks.
+Flexographic printing will bring your printing costs down, and tooling costs are typically lower.
+It has a fast turnaround time and can use both water-based and oil-based inks.

 But, compared to Lithography and Digital, Flexography has a noticeably lower printing quality.

-It cannot create photo quality images, and smooth colors or gradients will have visible banding.
+It cannot create photo-quality images; smooth colors or gradients will have visible banding.

-The colors aren’t as vibrant or crisp as the other two options, but this format of printing is inexpensive.
-It also doesn’t require a lot of attention to detail, and can be produced at very high speed.
+The colors aren’t as vibrant or crisp as the other two options, but this printing format is inexpensive.
+It also doesn’t require much attention to detail and can be produced at very high speed.

 Related: Printing Coating Options